 Defeat the tyranny of the empty page!
 With the Project Initializer, which is based on Red Hat Launcher, you can easily generate quickstart projects using Visual Studio Code (VS Code).
 It supports new project generation for Thorntail, Vert.X, Spring Boot, Red Hat Fuse and Node.js.
 It will walk you through the choices you need to make and generate the new project framework for you.

 This extension supports a number of commands for interacting with Wildfly, EAP and Minishift server adapters; these are accessible via the command menu (Cmd+Shift+P on macOS or Ctrl+Shift+P on Windows and Linux) and may be bound to keys in the normal way.
 This is a quick, convenient way to interact with your application server for development.

 OpenShift Extension Packs

-Of course, we don’t work on projects in a vacuum!
-Our OpenShift Extension Pack contains a number of useful extensions for working with OpenShift and Kubernetes, including the Project Initializer extension for starting up new projects on OpenShift.
-If you’re really focused on Java™ development on OpenShift, you should look at the OpenShift Extension Pack for Java™, which is an easy way to get all of the tooling you need for Java™ development for deployment on Red Hat OpenShift.
+The OpenShift Extension Pack contains useful extensions for working with OpenShift and Kubernetes, including the Project Initializer extension for starting up new projects on OpenShift.
+If you’re focused on Java™ development on OpenShift, you should look at the OpenShift Extension Pack for Java™, which is a convenient package of Java™ tooling development for deployment on Red Hat OpenShift.